solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 In module 4, we explored an evolution from classic development and deployment to current modern methods.
-It is important to understand where you are now and where you would like to be in the future.
+It is important to understand where you are now and where you will be in the future.

 ## Summary of tasks